-Jewish men were perceived by white Anglo-Saxon (WASP) society as coming from a culture which emphasized morality and literacy, which was seen as emasculating (Martel), yet the notion of the verbally combative intellectual Jew, especially in urban areas such as New York City, soon came to prominence (Grinberg).
+Jewish men were perceived by white Anglo-Saxon Protestant (WASP) society as coming from a culture that emphasized morality and literacy, which was seen as emasculating (Martel).
+Yet, the notion of the verbally combative intellectual Jew, especially in urban areas such as New York City, soon came to prominence (Grinberg).
 According to Jonathon Freedman, “In the 1950s, this model flipped around, as the de-masculinized—or at least schlumpy—Jewish intellectual became something of a cultural icon not despite but because of his difference from robust WASP norms of masculinity” (91).
 Therefore, although still not respected for their physical and emotional strength, Jewish men gained a certain level of respect for their intellectual, studious nature.
-Ultimately, the Jewish males’ “combination of intellectualism and physical deficiencies were the subject of much early twentieth-century worrying . . . culminating in, or at least continuing through, the films of Woody Allen and the novels of Philip Roth” (Freedman 90).
+Ultimately, Jewish males’ “combination of intellectualism and physical deficiencies were the subject of much early twentieth-century worrying . . . culminating in, or at least continuing through, the films of Woody Allen and the novels of Philip Roth” (Freedman 90).
 Even though the process of Zionism ushered in a new era of perceived Jewish toughness (Martel), this did not really affect the stereotypical representation of Jewish males in the US media.

-The modern stereotypical image of the Jewish male is aligned predominantly with awkward and meek characters portrayed by Woody Allen rather than that of masculine Jewish athletes, such as Sandy Koufax (professional baseball player for the Brooklyn/Los Angeles Dodgers) and Julian Edelman (of the New England Patriots football team).
+The modern stereotypical image of the Jewish male is aligned predominantly with awkward and meek characters portrayed by Woody Allen rather than masculine Jewish athletes like Sandy Koufax (professional baseball player for the Brooklyn/Los Angeles Dodgers) and Julian Edelman (of the New England Patriots football team).
 There are rarely, if ever, representations of Jewish males on popular television that display a personality and physical characteristics that stray far from the previously described stereotype.
-One exception is Bill Goldberg, a 6’4”, 285-pound, (semi-retired) professional wrestler.
+One exception is Bill Goldberg, a 6’4”, 285-pound (semi-retired) professional wrestler.
 He is an incredibly popular wrestler who fights under his real name (i.e., “Goldberg”); his legion of fans even chant his name during his entrance to the ring.
 Goldberg is nothing but pure strength and aggression.
-Although it was asserted by Benton, that Goldberg “made his Jewishness a central feature of his character without utilizing defined stereotypes” (409), the only thing that really identifies Goldberg as being Jewish is his name; he never identifies as Jewish in the ring by wearing any regalia displaying Jewish symbols.
+Although it was asserted by Bond Benton, that Goldberg “made his Jewishness a central feature of his character without utilizing defined stereotypes” (409), the only thing that really identifies Goldberg as being Jewish is his name; he never identifies as Jewish in the ring by, for example, wearing any regalia displaying Jewish symbols.
 Out of the ring, he did declare his Jewishness, but it was a rare occurrence.
 For example, on the back-jacket cover of his autobiography, he is seen wearing a yarmulke (Goldberg and Goldberg).
 Goldberg even said that, “I figured the name Goldberg said it all.
 Hell, if I walk out there as Goldberg and you can’t figure out I’m Jewish for yourself, well, then, I’m sorry” (Spalding 2).
-Therefore, although Goldberg helps to break the stereotype of the weak, intellectual, office-working Jew, he could be considered to be an “inferred” or “crypto” Jew (Byers and Krieger).
-According to Byers and Krieger, crypto and inferred Jews “are often constructed as non-Jewish on the narrative’s surface but are imbued with Jewishness through subtext or via various coded signifiers.
+Therefore, although Goldberg helps to break the stereotype of the weak, intellectual, office-working Jew, he could be considered an “inferred” or “crypto” Jew (Byers and Krieger).
+According to Michelle Byers and Rosalin Krieger, crypto and inferred Jews “are often constructed as non-Jewish on the narrative’s surface but are imbued with Jewishness through subtext or via various coded signifiers.
 These make up an increasing proportion of the ‘Jewish’ characters to be studied” (134).
-Goldberg is only really recognizable as Jewish due to his name, and if some do not know that Goldberg is a Jewish surname, his religious background can be, and likely is, missed.
+Goldberg is only recognizable as a Jew by his name, and if some do not know that Goldberg is a Jewish surname, his religious background can be, and likely is, missed.

 The Jewish Mother